 The Credit Agreement contains certain affirmative and negative covenants, including limitations with respect to indebtedness, liens, investments, distributions, mergers and acquisitions, dispositions of assets, sale-leaseback transactions, transactions with affiliates and capital expenditures.
 The Credit Agreement contains financial covenants that require us to (i) maintain a consolidated leverage ratio of not greater than 3.00 to 1.00, as measured on a trailing four-quarter basis at the end of each fiscal quarter and (ii) maintain a consolidated interest coverage ratio of not less than 2.75 to 1.00 for fiscal quarters ending July 31, 2010 through April 28, 2012 and not less than 3.00 to 1.00 for the fiscal quarter ending July 28, 2012 and each fiscal quarter thereafter, as measured on a trailing four-quarter basis at the end of each fiscal quarter.
-As of July 28, 2012, we had no outstanding borrowings and \$38.5 million of outstanding standby letters of credit are issued as part of our insurance program.
+As of July 28, 2012, we had no outstanding borrowings and \$38.5 million of outstanding standby letters of credit issued under the Credit Agreement.
+The outstanding standby letters of credit are issued as part of our insurance program.
 At July 28, 2012, we are in compliance with the financial covenants and had additional borrowing availability of up to \$186.5 million, as determined by the most restrictive covenants of the Credit Agreement.